SUI-Components/sui/packages/sui-bundler/README.md

 })()
 ```

-You should pass a handler in order to handle when it gets cached for the first time the content and another when you get new content and want to handle how to show a notification to the user in order to let him decide if he wants to refresh the page.
+You should pass a handler in order to handle when content gets cached for the first time the content and another when you get new content and want to handle how to show a notification to the user in order to let him decide if he wants to refresh the page.

 If you're using Firebase, it's recommendable to not cache the file serviceWorker.js, adding this config to your `firebase.json`